2019 Strat 200

 The 2019 Strat 200 was a NASCAR Gander Outdoors Truck Series race held on March 1, 2019, at Las Vegas Motor Speedway in Las Vegas.
 Contested over 134 laps on the 1.5 mi asphalt intermediate speedway, it was the third race of the 2019 NASCAR Gander Outdoors Truck Series season.

+Kyle Busch (Kyle Busch Motorsports) won back-to-back races in the NASCAR Gander Outdoors Truck Series – having won the previous week's Ultimate Tailgating 200 – leading 110 out of the race's 134 laps, after starting the race from pole position.